-[CANCELLED] International Conference on Embodied Cognitive Science
+International Conference on Embodied Cognitive Science

-The International Conference on Embodied Cognitive Science (ECogS) will bring together approaches that are theoretically and methodologically diverse yet united in their commitment to an alternative orientation, one in which embodied interaction plays the primary organizing role of life, mind, and consciousness.
+The International Conference on Embodied Cognitive Science 2022: Interaction Matters (ECogS 2022) will bring together approaches that are theoretically and methodologically diverse yet united in their commitment to an alternative orientation, one in which agent-environment interaction plays a primary organizing role of life, mind, and consciousness.

-We look forward to welcoming you at the Okinawa Institute of Science and Technology, which is especially suitable for hosting such an interdisciplinary event.
+The Embodied Cognitive Science Unit is looking forward to welcoming you at the Okinawa Institute of Science and Technology Graduate University, which is especially suitable for hosting such an interdisciplinary event.

 With best wishes,

 For inquiries, please contact us